 - Mephedrone, or meow meow, can also overstimulate your heart and circulation and can overstimulate your nervous system, with risks of fits.

 There have been reports that more people are injecting mephedrone.
-Injecting any drug, or sharing injectingequipment, runs the risk of the person injecting catching or spreading a virus such hepatitis C or HIV.
+Injecting any drug, or sharing injecting equipment, runs the risk of the person injecting catching or spreading a virus such as hepatitis C or HIV.
 There is also the risks that veins may be damaged and that an abscess or a blood clot will develop, leading to further damage, such as gangrene.

-Mephedrone is often described as a mix between amphetamines, ecstasy and cocaine.
-The effects of mephedrone last for about an hour, but this can vary.
+Mephedrone is often described as a mix between amphetamines, ecstasy, and cocaine.
+The effects of mephedrone last for about an hour, but the following can vary.

-- Mephendrone cam make users feel sick, paranoid and anxious, and it can cause vomiting and headaches
+- Mephedrone can make users feel sick, paranoid and anxious, and it can cause vomiting and headaches.

 - It risks overstimulating and damaging your heart and your circulation.